deficollective/defiscan/src/content/protocols/sky.md

 ## Conclusion

-The Sky protocol exposes critical permissions that are not protected with an Exit Window of at least 7 days or a Security Council and thus earns a High centralization risk score for its Upgradeability and Exit Window dimensions.
+The Sky protocol exposes critical permissions that are not protected with an _Exit Window_ of at least 7 days or a _Security Council_ and thus earns a _High_ centralization risk score for its _Upgradeability_ and _Exit Window_ dimensions.

-Furthermore, Sky is exposed to centralization risks from its USDC and Chronicle dependencies, resulting in an overall High centralization risk score for the Autonomy dimension.
+Furthermore, Sky is exposed to centralization risks from its USDC and Chronicle dependencies, resulting in an overall _High_ centralization risk score for the _Autonomy_ dimension.

-Sky thus achieves a decentralization of Stage 0.
+Sky thus achieves a decentralization of _Stage 0_.

-The protocol could reach Stage 1 if it no longer swaps its `USDS` with Circle's `UDSC` in a blind fashion and increases its exit window to at least 7 days or a security council.
-It could further reach Stage 2 with an exit window of at least 30 days, and if it changes its oracle provider to a Stage 2 or equivalent protocol.
-This could also be achieved if Chronicle increases its exit window to 30 days.
+The protocol could reach _Stage 1_ if it no longer swaps its `USDS` with Circle's `UDSC` in a blind fashion and increases its _Exit Window_ to at least 7 days or establish a _Security Council_.
+It could further reach _Stage 2_ with an _Exit Window_ of at least 30 days, and if it changes its oracle provider to a _Stage 2_ or equivalent protocol.
+This could also be achieved if Chronicle increases its _Exit Window_ to 30 days.

 > Overall score: Stage 0